 Add or Drop

-Students can add or drop courses without academic or financial penalty through the first two weeks of each semester.
-See opens in a new windowCatalog & opens in a new windowCalendar Dates for details.
+Students can add or drop courses during the first two weeks of classes.
+At the end of the two week period, students are charged for all registered courses at that point.
+See Catalog & Calendar Dates for details.

 Withdrawal from Vermont Tech is a formal procedure that students must initiate.
 Students who merely stop attending classes will receive failing grades and will be held accountable for tuition and fees.
 Students can withdraw by given written notification to Office of the Registrar.